 1. Quantitative metrics for identifying the problem

-Here at UX studio, we hold sessions with our clients about metrics.
+Here at our UX company, we hold sessions with our clients about metrics.
 We decide which data to gather to determine the direction and assess the value of what we create.
 Informed in part by metrics, we make critical decisions around content, design and product development.

 But what do metrics tell us about the success or failure of checkout, the user experience, or design?
 Which metrics should we rely on?